-The Certificate in Negotiation & Dispute Resolution provides on-campus MLS students with a substantial foundation in conflict theory and dispute resolution as well as hands-on opportunities to gain practical skills in the fields of business negotiation, mediation and arbitration.
+The Certificate in Negotiation & Dispute Resolution provides oncampus MLS students with a substantial foundation in conflict theory and dispute resolution as well as hands-on opportunities to gain practical skills in the fields of business negotiation, mediation and arbitration.
 The approved courses for the certificate draw from an extensive list of courses related to negotiation and dispute resolution, so students can tailor the certificate to best fit their needs.

-Please visit the School of Law website for a list of representative courses in this discipline (https://law.wustl.edu/academics/llm-mls-jsd-programs-overview/ certificates-for-mls-students/).
+Students must earn 9 credit units as part of the 24 credit units required for the MLS.
+Students cannot earn a certificate without completing the MLS degree.
+Please visit the School of Law website for a list of representative courses in this discipline (https://law.wustl.edu/academics/llm-mls-jsd-programs-overview/certificates-for-mls-students/).